Correlation in formation of $^{8}$Be nuclei and $\alpha$-particles in fragmentation of relativistic nuclei: Abstract

 \section{Abstract}

-In the events of peripheral dissociation of relativistic nuclei in the nuclear track emulsion, it is possible to study the emerging ensembles of He and H nuclei, including those from decays of the unstable $^8$Be and $^9$B nuclei, as well as the Hoyle state.
-These extremely short-lived states are identified by invariant masses calculated from the opening angles in 2$\alpha$-pairs, 2$\alpha p$- and 3$\alpha$-triplets in the approximation of conservation of momentum per nucleon of the primary nucleus.
+In the events of peripheral dissociation of relativistic nuclei in the nuclear track emulsion, it is possible to study the emerging ensembles of He and H nuclei, including those from decays of unstable $^{8}$Be and $^{9}$B nuclei, as well as the Hoyle state.
+These extremely short-lived states are identified by invariant masses calculated from the angles in 2$\alpha$-pairs, 2$\alpha p$- and 3$\alpha$-triplets in the approximation of conservation of momentum per nucleon of the primary nucleus.
 In the same approach, it is possible to search for more complex states.
-This paper explores the correlation between the formation of $^8$Be nuclei and the multiplicity of accompanying $\alpha$-particles in the dissociation of relativistic $^{16}$O, $^{22}$Ne, $^{28}$Si, and $^{197}$Au nuclei.
-On this basis, estimates of such a correlation are presented for the unstable $^9$B nucleus and the Hoyle state.
-An enhancement in the $^8$Be contribution to dissociation with the $\alpha$-particle multiplicity is found.
-Decays of $^9$B nuclei and Hoyle states follow the same trend.
+This paper explores the correlation between the formation of $^{8}$Be nuclei and the multiplicity of accompanying $\alpha$-particles in the dissociation of relativistic $^{16}$O, $^{22}$Ne, $^{28}$Si, and $^{197}$Au nuclei.
+On the above basis, estimates of this correlation are presented for the unstable $^{9}$B nucleus and the Hoyle state.
+The enhancement in the $^{8}$Be contribution to dissociation with the $\alpha$-particle multiplicity has been found.
+Decays of $^{9}$B nuclei and Hoyle states follow the same trend.